ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 {/if}
 ```

-Style the `block` in any way you like.
-Then, for example `<Fibonacci index={8} />` renders 21 blocks since <math>F_8 = 21</math>.
-The consumer of that component may also count the blocks with some Vanilla JS and inscribe their number (as is done [here](https://recursive-svelte-components.netlify.app/fibonacci)).
+You can style the `block` however you like.
+For example, `<Fibonacci index={8} />` renders 21 blocks, as <math>F_8 = 21</math>.
+The parent component may also count the blocks using Vanilla JS and display their number (as demonstrated [here](https://recursive-svelte-components.netlify.app/fibonacci)).

 ![21 Blocks counting the 8th Fibonacci number](/media/blog/recursive-fibonacci.png)

-## Pythagoras tree
+## Pythagoras Tree

-The [Pythagoras tree](<https://en.wikipedia.org/wiki/Pythagoras_tree_(fractal)>) is a fascinating fractal that we may also generate with recursive Svelte components.
-You can see and interact with it [here](https://recursive-svelte-components.netlify.app/tree).
+The [Pythagoras tree](<https://en.wikipedia.org/wiki/Pythagoras_tree_(fractal)>) is another fascinating fractal that can be generated using recursive Svelte components.
+You can view and interact with it [here](https://recursive-svelte-components.netlify.app/tree).

 ![Pythagoras tree](/media/blog/recursive-tree.png)

-The idea of the recursion is quite simple: on top of a square (or rather the bottom, since we draw from top to bottom here), we create a right triangle at a certain angle.
-The two open sides of that triangle form the base of a another square, etc.
+The recursion logic is straightforward: starting with a square, we create a right triangle at a specific angle on top of it (or rather below it, since we draw from top to bottom).
+The two open sides of the triangle form the base for two additional squares, and the process repeats.

-We start with the script tag of our `Tree.svelte`, where we declare three props: the maximal depth, the angle (which remains constant through all iterations), and the current size of the square.
+We begin by defining the script for `Tree.svelte`, where we declare three props: the maximum recursion depth, the angle (which remains constant throughout the recursion), and the size of the current square.

 ```svelte
 <!-- Tree.svelte -->